Ramin Rezaeian: Personal life

 He is popular among Iranian football fans, especially Persepolis fans.
-His father is a retired doctor and he has only one older sister.
-Among football players, he is interested in Iranian legend, Ali Karimi.
+His father is a retired doctor and he has one older sister.
 He has announced that he controls his diet and loves ice cream.

+Political views

+After Iranian attacks on Israel during the Twelve-Day War, Rezaeian posted online, saying that "We are the Iranian people and we do not pay ransom to anyone.
+Long Live Iran."

+In April 2026, Rezaeian offered his condolences to the Iranian nation on the assassination of Ali Khamenei by Israeli forces.
+He also stated that he will fight as a "soldier for Iran on the national team".